 All For One: 10 Strategies for Building Trust Client Partnerships, Andrew Sobel

 Bob Dean is a senior executive and catalyst in aligning learning and talent development with business strategy.
-He has held senior positions with Heidrick & Struggles, Grant Thornton, and Ernst & Young.
-Bob is now serving as a business innovation consultant to professional services organizations.
 In 2006, Bob became one of the first ten people in the world to be certified in the models and frameworks of “The Experience Economy”.